Howard County Child Custody Lawyer

 Legal custody

 Another aspect of custody is what is known as legal custody.
 In other words, who has the right and responsibility to make decisions regarding the child’s education, religion, health care, and other aspects of upbringing?
-The court may grant either sole or joint legal custody.
+The Court may grant either sole or joint legal custody.

-Even if one parent has sole or primary physical custody, the court may still order to make crucial decisions jointly.
+Even if one parent has sole or primary physical custody, the Court may still order to make crucial decisions jointly.

 Cooperation is crucial